 Order Custom Compression Shades

 If you plan to stay in your rental for several years and don't mind spending a little more to get custom-cut blinds, there are several companies that offer blinds with a compression system (i.e. a drill-free installation).
-Check out RediShade's selection of Artisan Custom Shades.
-These fabric pull-down shades come in 7 different degrees of light filtering, from translucent to blackout, to make both sunlight-lovers and vampires happy.
+Check out RediShade's selection of Artisan Custom Shades These fabric pull-down shades come in 7 different degrees of light filtering, from translucent to blackout, to make both sunlight-lovers and vampires happy.
 Be sure to choose an option that uses a "Simple Fit" compression system, rather than an adhesive strip, which can harm the paint at the top of the window frame.
+Or, check out their accordion shades which are even sold on Amazon.

 Make a Faux Roman Shade